dulingo

 Popular IntakesFall Intake, Winter Intake, Summer IntakeDepends on the university/college

-Some Facts About Universities in the UK
+Facts About Universities in the UK

 Studying in the UK is a straightforward process that takes only a few steps to complete.
-The first step is to register at one of the many reputable universities in the UK, some of which are listed below:
+The first step is to register at one of the many respected universities in the UK, some of which are listed below:

 • The University of Bristol delivers world-class education in seven faculties with over 50 departments.

 • King’s College London (KCL) is one of the top 20 universities in Europe and was established in 1829 by King George IV.
-KCL has over 75 departments covering a wide range of subject areas including Science, Arts and Medicine.
+Moreover, KCL has over 75 departments covering a wide range of subject areas including Science, Arts and Medicine.

 • Durham University is ranked 5th among research-led institutions in the Times Higher Education World University Rankings and all its degree programmes have been rated gold or silver under the new TEF.